kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

   Enables OCSP validation of the client certificate chain.
 The leaf parameter enables validation of the client certificate only.
 Requires auth-tls-verify-client to be set.
 Possible values are "off" (default) or "on" or "leaf".
 * `nginx.ingress.kubernetes.io/auth-tls-ocsp-responder`:
   Overrides the URL of the OCSP responder specified in the “Authority Information Access” certificate extension for validation of client certificates.
 Only “http://” OCSP responders are supported.
+* `nginx.ingress.kubernetes.io/auth-tls-ocsp-cache`:
+  Sets name and size of the cache as `[shared:name:size]`, which stores client certificates status for OCSP validation.
+The cache is shared between all worker processes.
+A cache with the same name can be used in several virtual servers.
+The `off` parameter prohibits the use of the cache.

 The following headers are sent to the upstream service according to the `auth-tls-*` annotations: